wsc1/proposal/design/go2draft-contracts.md

 to types and functions.
 Type parameters may be constrained by contracts: they may be used as ordinary types that only support the operations described by the contracts.
+Contracts are thus extensions of interfaces which allow specifying more than method names.

 Type inference via a unification algorithm is supported to permit omitting type arguments from function calls in many cases.
-Depending on a detail, the design can be fully backward compatible with Go 1.
+The design can be fully backward compatible with Go 1.

 For more context, see the [generics problem overview](go2draft-generics-overview.md).